QuantConnect/lean-cli/README.md

 ### `lean object-store delete`

-Delete a value from the QuantConnect Object Store.
+Delete a value from the organization's object store.

 ```
 Usage: lean object-store delete [OPTIONS] KEY

-  Delete a value from the QuantConnect Object Store.
+  Delete a value from the organization's object store.

 Options:
   --verbose  Enable debug logging